cicese-biocom/esm-AxP-GDL/README.md

 ```

 ## **Dependencies**
 This framework is currently supported for Linux, Python 3.7, CUDA 11 and Pytorch 1.12.
-The major dependencies used in this project are as follows:
+The major dependencies used in this project are:

 >C++ compiler: https://gcc.gnu.org/ </br>
 CUDA Toolkit: https://developer.nvidia.com/ </br>